vanilla/docs/content/help/apiv2/date-filters.md

 ## Date Filters Must Be Encoded

  Most date filters are supplied in the query string which means they have to be encoded just like any other query string parameter.
-Most dates will work regardless of coding, but it is considered a best practice to always encode.
+Most dates will work regardless of encoding, but it is considered a best practice to always encode.